helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 Although there are alternatives to PtQt5 library, such as `kivy <https://kivy.org/#home>`_, PtQt5 the default because is already set up in preexisting code.
 The Kivy is known more for smaller applications and game development, as mentioned by Medina in `this article <https://medium.com/@tryexceptpass/a-python-ate-my-gui-971f2326ce59>`_.

-There are different libraries such as `Djangosuit <http://djangosuit.com/>`_to provide out-of-the-box front-end templating functionalities, however, it is not as well documented or has extensive libraries as Awesome-Django.
+There are different libraries such as `Djangosuit <http://djangosuit.com/>`_ to provide out-of-the-box front-end templating functionalities, however, it is not as well documented or has extensive libraries as Awesome-Django.

 Creating a customized UI design with different typography and styling guide is another alternative.
 However, this is time-consuming and there is no need to reinvent the wheel when JHU already provide the design guidelines.